 Dr. Michael Ombrello - Translational Genetics and Genomics, NIAMS - molecular basis for inflammatory disease

-Prof. Giulia Palermo - Dept. of Bioengineering, University of California, Riverside - dynamics and allostery in CRISPR-Cas9
+Prof. Giulia Palermo - Dept. of Bioengineering, University of California, Riverside - CRISPR-Cas9 allostery in silico (R01 GM136815)

 Prof. Georgios Pantouris - Dept. of Chemistry, University of the Pacific - structure and function of MIF